FREMO americaN Meet Delmenhorst

 In the last few weeks I spent some time to replace Wordpress to maintain this page and replaced it with Hugo.
 Why?
 For the main part, just because I can.

-There was a custom static site generator I had built a static site generator on my own, for my - now derelict - homepage, about 20 years ago.
+I had built a static site generator on my own, for my - now derelict - homepage, about 20 years ago.
 Back then I used Coldfusion and later migrated the engine to php.
 But it never had any advanced featues.
+Yes, it was able to generate menus, but I lost interest in it and did not work on it any further.

 Why build Modular Railroads?